mashnia/Birds-Dataset/README.md

 # Birds-Dataset

-Starting point for our team's analysis of dataset from: https://www.kaggle.com/datasets/faa/wildlife-strikes
+Our team's analysis of dataset from: https://www.kaggle.com/datasets/faa/wildlife-strikes

 Project-DayanaSoto by Dayana (dayana-07) <br>